Pentair plc (2015 – 2019)

 In June 2015, Trian announced its investment in Pentair.
 In September 2015, Ed Garden began attending and participating in meetings of the Board of Directors, and in May 2016, he was appointed as a member of the Board.
 In addition, Matt Peltz or Brian Baldwin (both Partners of Trian) attended all meetings of the Pentair Board as observers since September 2015.

 On May 9, 2017, Pentair announced that its Board of Directors unanimously approved a plan to separate its Water and Electrical businesses into two independent, publicly-traded companies, Pentair (water business) and nVent (electrical business).
-Trian believes this separation, completed on April 30, 2018, is the logical next step for Pentair as both companies should benefit from market-leading positions in their respective industries, well-recognized brands, attractive margin profiles, strong free cash flow generation and compelling growth opportunities.
+Trian believed this separation, completed on April 30, 2018, was the logical next step for Pentair as both companies should benefit from market-leading positions in their respective industries, well-recognized brands, attractive margin profiles, strong free cash flow generation and compelling growth opportunities.

 On April 30, 2018, Trian Partner Matt Peltz joined the Board of Pentair.
 As part of the company’s transition, Ed Garden stepped down from the Board of Pentair on April 30, 2018 upon completion of the separation.